Toward quantum-safe scalable networks: an open, standards-aware key management framework

-This architecture is agnostic to the underlying QKD link technology, allowing deployment over optical fiber, free-space, or even satellite QKD links, and multiple QKD implementation technologies including Discrete-Variable QKD (DV-QKD), Continuous-Variable (CV-QKD) or entanglement-based.
+The architecture is agnostic to the underlying QKD protocol and transmission medium because all entities interact through standardized REST APIs (ETSI QKD 014 and 020), ensuring interoperability across heterogeneous vendors and devices.
 From a scalability perspective, the design supports horizontal scalability, enabling additional QKD nodes to be integrated without compromising the network and KMS operation.

+Beyond simple configuration of link weights, the QuSeC enables programmability through its northbound interface, allowing operators to program different routing or security policies dynamically.
+For instance, modifying the behavior of the Path Computation Element (PCE) in the QuSeC, the routing algorithm can be replaced or modified seamlessly.

-An example of the proposed architecture is depicted in Figure \ref{fig:steps}, illustrating a network comprising four nodes.
+An example of the proposed architecture is depicted in Figure \ref{fig:steps}.
 In this scenario, three nodes operate as trusted relay nodes, each hosting multiple KMS instances (each connected to a different QKD module, potentially from different vendors) to interface with separate QKD links.
 The fourth node acts as a simple QKD node with a single QKD module.